Elizabeth Gauss

 “It’s easy to look at my creative output and recovery and see how it gets bigger, brighter, more colorful.
 I love looking at that through time and seeing myself get better.”

-Several years ago, Elizabeth’s experience with an eating disorder led her to a non-fatal suicide attempt.
+Several years ago, Elizabeth’s (she/her/hers) experience with an eating disorder led her to a non-fatal suicide attempt.
 Art was and remains to be her tool for recovery.
 She still has a large set of drawings that she made during her early stages of recovery which appear subtle and minimal in form, a stark contrast to her current demanding works.

 During recovery Elizabeth made the commitment to stay alive as long as she had art supplies.
 Since childhood, she has always been creating but creating took on a different meaning when she suddenly found herself in a foreign country with a mental health crisis.
 Since, art has been fundamental to her existence.
 From that moment until this moment, Elizabeth hasn’t stopped creating.
 She sincerely means it when she says “art saved my life.”